LEU — LEU

 Entry trigger: SATISFIED 2026-05-13.
 Position established.

-Scaling triggers (post-establishment): The T3 scaling target band is $200-500, with the next entry-add band sitting at $190-205.
+Scaling triggers (refreshed 2026-06-10): The entry-add band was refreshed 2026-06-10; band details are withheld while a staged accumulation plan is active.
 Non-space sector, so the position sits outside the space-cluster sector cap.

 Do not trim: STCG-locked until ~May 2027.
 Also a structural conviction hold — the thesis is supply-chain completion, not a momentum trade.